Best Cheap Health Insurance in Alabama (2026)

 Who has the most affordable health insurance in Alabama?

-Ambetter has the cheapest health insurance in Alabama, at $496 per month.
+Blue Cross and Blue Shield of Alabama has the cheapest health insurance in Alabama, with rates starting at $583 per month for a Silver plan.
 However, the most affordable plan for you will depend on where you live.

 How much does health insurance cost per month in Alabama?